1.5 Medical Product Use During Pregnancy and Outcome of Interest Summary Tables

 • When a study of medical product use in pregnancy has defined multiple pregnant cohorts, the user may choose to cluster those cohorts under a combined header by specifying the appropriate parameter in the Label File.

-• MOIs clustered together under an MOI header.
+• MOIs clustered together under an MOI header (Tables T1-T6 only)

 • In the case when a user wants to cluster several MOIs under a single header, they may specify which MOIs to group using the Label File parameter LABELVAR and set the MOI Header label using Label File parameter LABEL where LABELTYPE = MOIHEADER